Restore Trust

-Restore Trust is a British heritage advocacy group which seeks to voice the concerns of supporters and friends of the National Trust over its perceived left-wing politicisation.
-The group has aimed to bring resolutions to the National Trust AGM in an effort to "restore the trust to its core purpose", and has criticised the National Trust's work on rewilding and social inclusion.
-To this end they have encouraged disaffected members to renew their membership in order to vote on resolutions to effect change.
+Restore Trust is a British political advocacy group which seeks to change policies of the National Trust.
+The group has aimed to bring resolutions to the National Trust annual general meeting (AGM) in an effort to restore the Trust to what it sees as "its core purpose", and has criticised the National Trust's work on rewilding and social inclusion which Restore Trust's organisers consider to be "woke".
+They have encouraged their supporters to join the Trust's membership.